Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 1st July 2023, the suburb of Avondale had a median income among taxpayers of $56,379 and an average income of $69,504.
-These figures are slightly above national averages of $52,390 and $65,215 for Regional NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates project median income to be approximately $61,374 and average income to be around $75,662 as of September 2025.
-Census data indicates that household, family, and personal incomes in Avondale rank modestly, between the 33rd and 37th percentiles.
-Income analysis shows that the majority of residents, 32.1% or 623 people, fall within the $1,500 - 2,999 income bracket, a pattern also seen in the region where 29.9% occupy this range.
-Housing affordability pressures are severe in Avondale, with only 83.6% of income remaining after housing costs, ranking at the 37th percentile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Avondale had a median taxpayer income of $56,379 and an average of $69,504.
+These figures are slightly above national averages of $52,390 and $65,215 in Regional NSW respectively.
+Based on Wage Price Index growth of 10.32% since financial year 2023, current estimates for Avondale would be approximately $62,197 (median) and $76,677 (average) as of March 2026.
+The 2021 Census ranks household, family, and personal incomes in Avondale modestly, between the 33rd and 37th percentiles.
+Income distribution shows that 32.1% of locals (535 people) fall into the $1,500 - $2,999 category, consistent with surrounding regional trends at 29.9%.
+Housing affordability pressures are severe in Avondale, with only 83.6% of income remaining, ranking at the 37th percentile.

 Frequently Asked Questions - Income